 You can smoke hemp buds by rolling them or inserting them in joints, bowls or bongs.
 You simply use hemp wicks, matches or lighters to light the bowl.
 To enjoy the experience, inhale the smoke slowly and deeply.

 When buying hemp buds, look for reputable organizations that sell organic hemp buds.
-Secondly, to prevent CBD overdosage, start with low doses and increase gradually if you need to.
+Secondly, to prevent CBD overdosage, start with low doses and increase gradually if needed.

-There is no harm in smoking hemp, apart from the smoke being detrimental to your health.
-Unlike tobacco which has nicotine and marijuana which has high levels of THC, hemp has no psychoactive compound.
-Noteworthy, there are various benefits that smokers can get from smoking hemp since it is rich in CBD and it works as a good alternative to marijuana or cigarettes.
+There is no harm in smoking hemp besides the smoke being detrimental to your health.
+Unlike tobacco which has nicotine, and marijuana which has high levels of THC, hemp has no psychoactive compound.
+Noteworthy, there are various benefits that smokers can get from smoking hemp since it is rich in CBD and it works as an excellent alternative to marijuana or cigarettes.